Grown Ups (film): Plot

-Everyone visits Water Wizz where Marcus flirts with Jasmine and Amber after buying them skimpy bikinis, and Eric teaches Bean to drink cow's milk.
-The families cause chaos throughout the park: the wives attract a bodybuilder, then jeer at his high-pitched Canadian accent; Rob assaults a slide attendant when he insults Bridget, and Eric ignores Donna's warning about a chemical in the pool that turns urine blue.
+Everyone visits Water Wizz, where Marcus flirts with Jasmine and Amber after buying them skimpy bikinis, and Eric teaches Bean to drink cow's milk.
+The families cause chaos throughout the park: the wives attract a bodybuilder and jeer at his high-pitched Canadian accent; Rob assaults a slide attendant when he insults Bridget, and Eric ignores Donna's warning about a chemical in the pool that turns urine blue.
 At the zipline attraction, Lenny's group meets up with Dickie, accompanied by his son, his former teammates, and his friend Wiley, who is then severely injured after crashing into a shed while sliding down the zipline using his feet.

-The next day, Rob attacks Marcus, mistakenly believing that he slept with Jasmine, and Marcus admits to feeling insecure compared to his happily married friends.
-Everyone comes clean about the state of their lives: Roxanne confronts Lenny for canceling their flight to Milan before they left home, and he explains he wanted their family to have a normal vacation and to rein in his children's disrespectful attitudes; Deanne confronts Kurt for spending time with the Feders' nanny Rita, but Kurt retaliates by pointing out how she under-appreciates him; Eric reveals that he was laid off from his job, and was showing off the whole time so the others wouldn't humiliate him; Rob admits what everybody already knows – that he wears a toupee.
+The next day, Rob attacks Marcus, mistakenly believing that he slept with Jasmine, and Marcus admits to feeling insecure compared to his friends.
+Everyone tells the truth about the state of their lives: Roxanne confronts Lenny for canceling their flight to Milan before they left home, and he explains he wanted their family to have a normal vacation and to rein in his children's disrespectful attitudes; Deanne confronts Kurt for spending time with the Feders' nanny Rita, but Kurt retaliates by pointing out how she underappreciates him; Eric reveals that he was laid off from his job and was showing off the whole time to avoid humiliation; and Rob admits that everyone knows that he wears a toupee.
 Gloria helps everyone reconcile, and Lenny and Kurt offer to help Eric start a new business.

 On their last day at the lake house, Lenny and his friends agree to do a rematch of basketball against Dickie, Robideaux, Muzby, Tardio, and Malcolm.
 The game culminates in Lenny and Greg facing Dickie and his son, but Lenny misses the game-deciding shot.
-As the families watch the Fourth of July fireworks, Lenny tells Roxanne that he let Dickie's family win to get him off his case and felt that his own family needed to know what losing feels like.
-A drunken Marcus plays another game of arrow roulette, and the crowd flees in panic.
-Trapped in a full-body cast, Wiley is struck in the foot by the arrow as he quotes that they beat them again before fainting.
+As the families watch the Fourth of July fireworks, Lenny tells Roxanne that he deliberately let Dickie's family win to get him off his case and felt that his own family needed to know what losing feels like.
+Meanwhile, Marcus plays another game of arrow roulette, which causes everyone to run away, with Wiley, now wearing a full-body cast from the pool incident, getting his foot struck by the arrow.